- How are brain and spinal cord tumors in children treated?

 Surgery may not be a good option in some cases, such as if the tumor is deep within the brain, or if it has spread throughout a part of the brain that can’t be removed, such as the brain stem.
 If this is the case, other treatments may be used instead.

 Craniotomy: A craniotomy is a surgical opening made in the skull.
 This is the most common surgery to remove a brain tumor.
-For this operation, the child may either be under general anesthesia (in a deep sleep) or may remain awake (with the surgical area numbed) if brain function needs to be assessed during the operation.
+For this operation, the child may either be under general anesthesia (in a deep sleep) or may remain awake (with the surgical area numbed) for at least part of the surgery if brain function needs to be assessed during the operation.

 Part of the head might need to be shaved before surgery.
 The neurosurgeon makes an incision in the skin over the skull near the tumor and then uses a special type of drill to remove a piece of bone from the skull.
 The opening is typically large enough for the surgeon to insert several instruments and view the parts of the brain needed to operate safely.

 Many devices can help the surgeon see the tumor and surrounding brain tissue.
 The surgeon often operates while looking at the brain through a microscope.
-Imaging tests such as MRI, CT, or ultrasound can be done before surgery to help locate tumors buried deep in the brain.
+Imaging tests such as MRI or CT scans can be done before surgery (or ultrasound can be used once the skull has been opened) to help locate the tumor and its edges.

-Once the tumor is located, the surgeon removes as much as is safely possible.
-This can be done in several ways depending on how hard or soft the tumor is, and whether it contains many or just a few blood vessels.
+The surgeon will remove as much of the tumor as is safely possible.
+This can be done in several ways depending on how hard or soft the tumor is, and whether it has many or just a few blood vessels.
 One way is to cut it out with a scalpel or special scissors.
-Some tumors are soft and can be removed with simple suction devices.
-In other cases, a probe attached to an ultrasonic generator may be placed into the tumor to break it up and liquefy it.
+Some tumors are soft and can be removed with suction devices.
+In other cases, a probe attached to an ultrasonic generator can be placed into the tumor to break it up and liquefy it.
 A small vacuum device is then used to suck it out.

-If the tumor blocks the CSF flow, it can cause increased pressure inside the skull.
-This can cause symptoms such as headaches, nausea, vomiting, and blurred vision, and may even permanently damage the brain.
+If the tumor blocks the flow of CSF within the head, it can cause increased pressure inside the skull (intracranial pressure, or ICP).
+This can cause symptoms such as headaches, nausea, vomiting, and blurred vision, and may even damage the brain or be life-threatening.
+Surgery to remove the tumor can often help with this, but there are also other ways to drain away excess CSF and lower the pressure if needed.

-To drain away excess CSF and lower the pressure, the neurosurgeon may put in a silicone tube called a shunt (sometimes referred to as a ventriculoperitoneal or VP shunt).
-One end of the shunt is placed in a ventricle of the brain (an area filled with CSF) and the other end is placed in the abdomen or, less often, the heart.
+For example, the neurosurgeon may put in a silicone tube called a shunt (sometimes referred to as a ventriculoperitoneal or VP shunt).
+One end of the shunt is placed in a ventricle of the brain (an area filled with CSF) and the other end is placed in the abdomen or, less often, the heart (and would then be referred to as a ventriculoatrial shunt).
 The tube runs under the skin of the neck and chest.
 The flow of CSF is controlled by a valve placed along the tubing.

-Shunts may be temporary or permanent.
-They may be placed before or after the surgery to remove the tumor.
+Shunts can be temporary or permanent.
+They can be placed before or after the surgery to remove the tumor.
 Placing a shunt normally takes about an hour.
 As with any operation, complications may develop, such as bleeding or infection.
 Sometimes shunts get clogged and need to be replaced.
-The hospital stay after shunt procedures is typically 1 to 3 days, depending on the reason it is placed.
+The hospital stay after a shunt procedure is typically 1 to 3 days, depending on the reason it is placed.

 Possible risks and side effects of surgery

 Surgery on the brain or spinal cord is a serious operation, and surgeons are very careful to try to limit any problems either during or after surgery.
-Symptoms of brain injury after surgery depend on the location of the lesion.
-Complications during surgery such as bleeding or reactions to anesthesia are rare, but they can happen.
+Complications during or after surgery such as bleeding, infections, seizures, or reactions to anesthesia are rare, but they can happen.

 Swelling in the brain is a major concern after surgery.
 Drugs called corticosteroids are typically given for several days after surgery to help lessen this risk.

 One of the biggest concerns when removing brain tumors is the possible loss of brain function afterward, which is why doctors are very careful to remove only as much tissue as is necessary.
-If problems do arise, it might be right after surgery, or it might be days or even weeks later, so close monitoring for any changes is very important (see the section, “Recovering from the effects of the tumor and its treatment”).
+Any symptoms of brain injury after surgery will depend mainly on the location and size of the tumor.
+If problems do arise, it might be right after surgery, or it might be days or even weeks later, so close monitoring for any changes is very important (see the section “Recovering from the effects of the tumor and its treatment”).